History of the Hmong in Fresno, California: Media

 In 2011, HmongUSA TV was established to serve the Hmong Community as a local TV station broadcasting on Digital Antena 31.9.
-The Hmong TV station served the surrounding Fresno area to Delano and up to the Stockton, CA. As of 2021, HmongUSA TV became available to all Streaming Platform, and SmartTV, Roku, FireTV, AppleTV, etc. HmongUSA TV is currently streaming through UNISON app. and is the only International TV station offering 24/7 Hmong programs.
+The Hmong TV station served the surrounding Fresno area to Delano and up to the Stockton, CA. As of 2021, HmongUSA TV became available to all Streaming Platform, and SmartTV, Roku, FireTV, AppleTV, etc. HmongUSA TV is currently streaming through UNISON app. and is the only International TV station offering 24 by 7 Hmong programs.

 Recreation

 The Hmong New Year is celebrated in Fresno.
 The celebrations are held outdoors and collectively it is the largest Hmong New Year celebration in the United States.
 As of 2013 there are two separate celebrations, the Hmong International New Year at the Fresno Fairgrounds and another at Calwa Park in southeast Fresno.
 Col. Youa True Vang founded the Hmong International New Year, which has about 100,000 annual participants.
 The United Hmong Council organizes the celebration at Calwa Park, which has no admissions charge.
 As of 2013 about 1,500 participated in the UMC celebration.

 The Hmong Music Festival (HMF) is celebrated in Fresno annually.

 As of 1993 in order to avoid competing with Fresno's Hmong New Year celebrations, organizers outside of Fresno schedule the Hmong New Year celebrations on days different from Fresno's.